JulianOzelRose/HardWar-MultiHack-External/README.md

 then the moth's address will be pointed to.
 If the player is on foot in a hangar, then the hangar's address will be pointed to.
 Dead players are teleported to the Limbo! hangar, where they remain on foot.
-For the player status variable on offset ```0x058```, a value of 1 means the player is currently in a moth, a value of 2 means the player is in hangar or dead, and a value of 4 means the player is awaiting a monorail.
+For the player status variable on offset ```0x058```, a value of 0 means the player is dead, a value of 1 indicates the player is in a moth, a value of 2 means the player is on foot in a hangar, a value of 3 means the player is in a monorail car, a value of 4 means the player is awaiting a monorail car, and a value of 5 means the player is in a walkway.

 ## Moth data structure ##